etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_To_Create_a_Module.md

   * Translation: is used for supporting translations.

-In this section, we create an example module, called _Etendo Documentation_ .
+In this section, we create an example module, called _Etendo Howtos_ .
 We will define the module using the following three tabs of the `Application Dictionary` > `Module` window:

   * Dependency